andrewjohnston99/3PDC/README.md

     3. Navigate to [maps.google.com](https://maps.google.com) and sign in using the account created for locating sharing with the Pi.

     4. Once authenticated, while still on the Google Maps landing page, click the extension and have it export a cookie file.
 The format will be something like `google.com_cookies.txt`.
 You may opt for a different filename however it will need to be changed in the config file if it is different than the default above.
-Save or copy the file to the `Scripts` directory in the project.
+Save or copy the file to the `Scheduler` directory in the project.
 This should replace the temporary/template file.